Black-Scholes Volatility Inputs for 409A Valuations: A Practical Guide

 This is a non-obvious but important relationship: in an OPM, higher volatility generally means lower common stock value as a percentage of total equity, not higher.
 We address this in more detail later.
 For a full explanation of how the option pricing model works, see our option pricing model guide.

-The Problem With Private Company Volatility
+What Is the Problem With Private Company Volatility in a 409A?

 Public companies have observable stock prices.
 Daily returns generate an empirical track record that allows straightforward calculation of historical volatility.
 Private companies have no such data.
 There is no daily price, no observable return series, and no traded options from which to derive implied volatility.